blurrycontour/zuul-gerrit/doc/source/monitoring.rst

             Counter with the summed usage by project as <resource> seconds and gauge with the currently used resources by project.

+   .. stat:: total

+      Holds metrics about resources allocated in total.
+This includes resources that are currently in use, allocated but not yet in use, and scheduled to be deleted.

+      .. stat:: tenant

+         Holds resource usage metrics by tenant.

+         .. stat:: <tenant>.<resource>
+            :type: gauge

+            Gauge with the currently used resources by tenant.

 .. stat:: zuul.mergers